 Vehicle types within a team: no more then 3 identical tanks.

-10.2 Selection and Announcement of Vehicle Composition of a Team:
+10.2 Selection and Announcement of Vehicle Setup of a Team:

 The team on the left slot of the bracket chooses the first tank, followed by the team on the right slot of the bracket choosing one tank.
 This is repeated until the correct number of tanks have been selected for the given battle.
 Tanks may not be changed once selected.
 Changing selected The team on the left slot of the bracket chooses the first tank, followed by the team on the right slot of the bracket choosing one tank.
 This is repeated until the correct number of tanks have been selected for the given battle.
 Tanks may not be changed once selected.
 Changing selected tanks results in a technical defeat for that team.